CraftSpider/TalosBot/README.md

 ### Discord
 1. You will need to clone this repository onto your computer.
 You can do this through the command line with `git clone http://github.com/CraftSpider/TalosBot/`

+2. Install the discord.py library using the command `python3 -m pip install -U git+https://github.com/Rapptz/discord.py@rewrite#egg=discord.py[voice]`

-2. Navigate into the discord\ file.
+3. Navigate into the discord\ file.
 Create a file named exactly `Token.txt` and place your discord bot token in that file.

-3. Run the command `python3 Talos.py`.
+4. Run the command `python3 Talos.py`.
 Talos should now be running.